Run Mummy Run celebrates new branding and races

-As we near the end of 2018, it’s fair to say that it’s been a big year for Run Mummy Run.
-What was once a small Facebook group has grown into an incredible community of nearly 60,000 members, who look out for and support each other through thick and thin.
+As we say goodbye to 2018, it’s fair to say that it’s been a big year for Run Mummy Run.
+What was once a small Facebook group has grown into an incredible community of 60,000 members, who look out for and support each other through thick and thin.
 For women all over the country – whether mums or not, whether new to running or seasoned pros – Run Mummy Run is their go-to network for support and inspiration, and that is truly something for founder Leanne Davies to be proud of.

 “There is a real story behind the new logo,” explains Leanne.
 “We wanted it to reflect the fact that our ladies are located all over the country, yet we all unite online.
 Every woman is welcome at Run Mummy Run and we want everyone to enjoy the community and feel part of the club.
 The heart shape then represents the kindness and love that’s at the core of Run Mummy Run.”